SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 The ``Bank`` structure manages a made-up currency, which can never have more than 10,000 coins in circulation.
-There can only ever be one ``Bank`` in the game, and so the ``Bank`` is implemented as a structure with static properties and methods to store and manage its current state:
+There can only ever be one ``Bank`` in the game, and so the ``Bank`` is implemented as a structure with type properties and methods to store and manage its current state:

 .. testcode:: deinitializer